-Bennett Arron is an award-winning writer, actor and stand-up comedian and is the only Jewish/Welsh comedian on the Comedy Circuit.
-He recently supported Ricky Gervais on some of his tour dates.
+Bennett Arron is an award-winning writer, actor, author and stand-up comedian and is the only Jewish/Welsh comedian on the Comedy Circuit.

-He has written for many comedy programmes, including Hit The Road Jack and the BAFTA winning V Graham Norton.
-He also wrote over 20 episodes and a feature film of Genie in The House, the highest-rated children's sitcom on Nickelodeon and episodes of the BAFTA winning Slammer for the BBC. he is currently one of the main writers on the new children's sitcom Which is Witch?
+He has written for many comedy programmes, including Off Their Rockers, Hit The Road Jack and the BAFTA-winning V Graham Norton.
+He also wrote over 20 episodes and a feature film of Genie in The House, the highest-rated children's sitcom on Nickelodeon and episodes of the BAFTA-winning Slammer for the BBC.
+He was most recently one of the main writers on the new children's sitcom Which is Witch?

 Bennett directed and presented the documentary How To Steal an Identity for Channel 4; which was "Pick of the Day" in The Guardian and The Telegraph, described as “Fascinating and Disturbing” by the TV Times.
 Bennett was short-listed for a BAFTA.
-As a result of this, Bennett has become a much sought-after speaker on the subject of Identity Theft and has spoken at events throughout the UK as well as Italy, Poland and Australia.
-(Click here for more information on this and Testimonials).
+As a result of this, Bennett has spoken at events throughout the UK as well as Italy, Poland, The Netherlands, South Africa and Australia.

 "Had the room creased up with laughter" **** The Scotsman